Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Introduction

-This difficulty is circumvented using games.
-Given an infinite block sequence $X$ in $E$, the \emph{asymptotic game} played below $X$, $F[X]$, is the two player game where I goes first and plays natural numbers $n_k$, and II responds with nonzero vectors $y_k\in\langle X\rangle$ such that $n_k<\min(\supp(y_k))$.
+The dichotomies for block sequences are phrased in terms of certain games.
+Given an $X\in E^{[\infty]}$, the \emph{asymptotic game} $F[X]$ played below $X$ is the two player game where player I goes first and plays a natural number $n_0$, and player II responds with a nonzero vector $y_0\in\langle X/n_0\rangle$.
+They continue in this fashion, alternating with I playing an $n_k\in\omega$ and II playing a $y_k\in\langle X/n_k\rangle$ for each $k\in\omega$.
 We further demand that II's moves form a block sequence.

-The \emph{Gowers game} played below $X$, $G[X]$, is defined similarly, with I playing infinite block sequences $Y_k\preceq X$ and II responding with nonzero vectors $y_k\in\langle Y_k\rangle$, again forming a block sequence.
+The \emph{Gowers game} $G[X]$ played below $X$ is defined similarly, with I now playing infinite block sequences $Y_k\preceq X$ and II responding with nonzero vectors $y_k\in\langle Y_k\rangle$ for each $k\in\omega$, again forming a block sequence.

-Note that $F[X]$ may be viewed as a variation of $G[X]$ where I is restricted to playing tails of $X$.
-In both games, the \emph{outcome} is the block sequence $(y_k)$ consisting of II's moves.
+Note that $F[X]$ may be viewed as a variant of $G[X]$ where I is restricted to playing tails of $X$.
+In both games, the \emph{outcome} is the block sequence $(y_k)_{k\in\omega}$ consisting of II's moves.

-\emph{Strategies} for the players in these games can be defined as functions from all finite sequences of possible previous moves by the opposing player to moves by the current player.
-Given a set $\A$ of block sequences, we say that a player has a strategy for \emph{playing into (or out of)} $\A$ if they have a strategy all of whose resulting outcomes lie in (or out of) $\A$.
+\emph{Strategies} for the players in these games can be defined as functions from all finite sequences of possible previous moves by the opposing player to valid moves by the current player.
+Given a set $\mathbb{A}\subseteq E^{[\infty]}$, we say that a player has a strategy for \emph{playing into (or out of)} $\mathbb{A}$ if they have a strategy all of whose outcomes lie in (or out of) $\mathbb{A}$.
+We stress again that the ``outcomes'' here are the result of II's moves, even when referring to a strategy for I.

-Isolating the combinatorial content of a Ramsey-theoretic dichotomy for Banach spaces due to Gowers \cite{MR1954235}, Rosendal proved the following:
+Isolating the combinatorial content of a dichotomy for block sequences in Banach spaces, due to Gowers \cite{MR1954235}, Rosendal proved the following: